Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-This topology is defined so that each $\tmfk$ is a in a separate component of $\mathcal{T}$, so it is natural to wonder if $\tmfk$ is connected for each fixed $\mf\in\Z_{\geq0}$ and $\vec{k}\in\Z^\mf$.
+This topology is def\/ined so that each $\tmfk$ is a separate component of $\mathcal{T}$, so it is natural to wonder if $\tmfk$ is connected for each f\/ixed $\mf\in\Z_{\geq0}$ and $\vec{k}\in\Z^\mf$.
 The remainder of the paper is devoted to proving Theorem~\ref{thm_stconnect}, which states that these are in fact path-connected.